 How do you decide who to work with?

-Not only does this help expedite the campaign ramp-up process, but when you work with agencies such as ApexDrop, you tap into a network of rigorously vetted micro-influencers, a seasoned campaign management staff, and comprehensive reporting and perhaps most importantly, you’re posts are guaranteed.
-If you’re interested in working with micro-influencers, visit our demo page to learn more.
+Not only does this help expedite the campaign ramp-up process, but when you work with agencies such as ApexDrop, you tap into a network of rigorously vetted micro influencers, a seasoned campaign management staff, and comprehensive reporting and perhaps most importantly, you’re posts are guaranteed.
+If you’re interested in working with micro influencers, schedule a call to learn more.